 - Inyong Choi, University of Iowa: “Neurofeedback training of complex listening.”

-- Mathieu Lavandier, École Nationale des Travaux Publics de l’État – Université de Lyon: “A potential effect of vision on sound externalization and distance perception?”
+- Mathieu Lavandier, École Nationale des Travaux Publics de l’État – Université de Lyon: “A potential effect of vision on sound externalization and auditory distance perception?” (abstract)

 - Micheal Dent, University at Buffalo: “The perception of auditory scenes by birds.”